 In August 2004, as a result of the Company's announcement on August 4, 2004 that it intended to restate its financial statements for the fiscal years ended December 31, 2000, 2001, 2002 and 2003, the Company and certain of its current and former officers and directors were named as defendants ("Defendants") in several securities class action lawsuits filed in the United States District Court for the Southern District of California.
 These actions were filed on behalf of those who purchased, or otherwise acquired, the Company's common stock between April 26, 2000 and August 4, 2004.
 The lawsuits generally allege that, during that time period, Defendants made false and misleading statements to the investing public about the Company's business and financial results, causing its stock to trade at artificially inflated levels.
 Based on these allegations, the lawsuits allege that Defendants violated the Securities Exchange Act of 1934, and the plaintiffs seek unspecified damages.
-These actions have been consolidated into a single action in In re Wireless Facilities, Inc.

-Securities Litigation, Master File No. 04CV1589-JAH.
+These actions have been consolidated into a single action in In re Wireless Facilities, Inc. Securities Litigation, Master File No. 04CV1589-JAH.
 The plaintiffs filed their consolidated complaint in January 2005 and did not name the Company a defendant in that complaint.
 After the individual defendants filed their motion to dismiss, the plaintiffs requested leave to amend their complaint to add the Company as a defendant.
 Plaintiffs filed the First Amended Consolidated Class Action Complaint on April 1, 2005.
-Defendants filed their motion to dismiss this first amended complaint on April 14, 2005.
+Defendants filed their motion to dismiss first amended complaint on April 14, 2005.
 The plaintiffs then requested leave to amend their first amended complaint.
-The plaintiffs filed their second amended complaint on June 9, 2005, this time on behalf of those who purchased, or otherwise acquired, the Company's common stock between May 5, 2003 and August 4, 2004.
-Defendants filed their motion to dismiss this second amended complaint on July 14, 2005.
-The motion to dismiss was taken under submission on October 20, 2005 and on March 8, 2006, the Court granted the Defendants' motion.
+The plaintiffs filed their Second Amended Complaint on June 9, 2005, this time on behalf of those who purchased, or otherwise acquired, the Company's common stock between May 5, 2003 and

+August 4, 2004.
+Defendants filed their motion to dismiss this Second Amended Complaint on July 14, 2005.
+The motion to dismiss was taken under submission on October 20, 2005 and on March 8, 2006, the court granted the Defendants' motion.
 However, plaintiffs were granted the right to amend their complaint within 45 days and subsequently filed their Third Amended Consolidated Class Action Complaint on April 24, 2006.
-Under the current proposed briefing schedule, Defendants anticipate filing a motion to dismiss this complaint on or before June 8, 2006.
-Plaintiffs' opposition would be due on or before July 12, 2006, and Defendants' reply would be due on or before August 2, 2006.
-The hearing on the motion to dismiss would take place no less than two weeks after the reply brief is filed.
+Defendants filed a motion to dismiss this complaint on June 8, 2006.
+Plaintiffs' opposition was filed on July 12, 2006, and Defendants' reply was filed on August 2, 2006.
+The hearing on the motion to dismiss is currently scheduled to take place on August 24, 2006.
 The Company believes that the allegations lack merit and intends to vigorously defend all claims asserted.
 It is impossible at this time to assess whether or not the outcome of these proceedings will or will not have a material adverse effect on the Company.
-We have not recorded any accrual for a contingent liability associated with this legal proceeding based on the Company's belief that a liability, while possible, is not probable and any range of potential future charge c
+We have not recorded any accrual for a contingent liability associated with this legal proceeding based on the Company's belief that a liability, while possible, is not probable and any range of potential future charge cannot be reasonably estimated at this time.